rasatmaja/zephyr-one/.github/AGILE.md

 ### Type

 ![](https://img.shields.io/badge/Type:%20User%20Story-5eb836)
-* A user story is an informal, general explanation of a software feature written from the perspective of the end user.
-Its purpose is to articulate how a software feature will provide value to the customer.
+* A small (actually, the smallest) piece of work that represents some value to an end user and can be delivered during a sprint.

 ![](https://img.shields.io/badge/Type:%20Task-0c78b8)
 *  a piece of work that needs doing, usually in order to build toward a bigger story.
 As such, it does not have independent deliverable functionality or generate business value, and, unlike a story, it normally is not a vertical (end-to-end) slice.